wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 ### The Database Object

+#### Initialization

 The database object is the top-level data structure in Redis which maps keys to values.
 Database objects are initialized when the server is initialized in `initServer()` (file `server.c`).
 Users could specify the number of databases in the configuration file using `databases` option.
 This option is registered in the options table `configs` (file `config.c`), and when the configuration is applied, it sets `server.dbnum` field to the value given by the user (default to 16 otherwise).

+During initialization, the databases are created as an array of `redisDb` objects using `zmalloc()` and stored in `server.db` field.
+Later in the same function, the databases are initialized.
+In particular,

+#### Selection

+Each client is assigned a database when created, which is a reference to the database object in the server object.
+By default, Redis assigns database zero to each newly created client in `createClient()`.
+In addition, clients can also switch database using the `SELECT` command, which is handled by the `selectCommand()` function (file `db.c`).
+The function parses the only argument as the database index and then invokes `selectDb()` to change the client's current database reference.

 ### Disabling Persistence